jogit82/Qwkio-MEAN-stack/README.md

 # empty-seed-angular-node
-UThis project can be downloaded and used as a skeleton to start any Angular 4/Node Projects
+This project can be downloaded and used as a skeleton to start any Angular 4/Node Projects

 Steps:
 ------